The IOT: The Next Level Of Field Service Optimisation

 But this fix-it-when-it-breaks mentality is not where the true value of IoT lies.
 Increased connectivity and data collection fosters a more predictive model of service.
 In other words, the IoT can give service companies the ability to diagnose and address problems before they happen.
 This reduces downtime for the customer, and saves time and money on service calls and maintenance visits for the service provider.
 Everybody’s happy.

-Let’s look at some examples within the context of the copy/print industry.
+Let’s look at some examples within the context of the office print & document management industry.
 Smart printers can do wonders for managed print services (MPS) providers, who are under increasing pressure to deliver better, more proactive service despite falling prices, rising costs, and declining print volumes.
-By communicating with a service management software application like Evatic Service, smart printers and copiers can transmit relevant data to the provider and empower them to address issues before they become problems.
+By communicating with a service management software application like Evatic, smart printers and copiers can transmit relevant data to the provider and empower them to address issues before they become problems.
 The data could include their toner levels, the number of hours they’re running, how many copies they’re printing, the status of their parts, and their lifespan.

 For example, a copier contains a drum that produces an image.
 After about 200,000 copies, that drum needs replacing.
 Evatic will tell the MPS provider when a replacement needs to happen.
 It’ll schedule a service visit before the machine breaks down or starts producing defective copies, assigning it to an engineer who’s in the area at the relevant time.
 Not only that, but it’ll tell the provider if the drum is actually worth replacing, taking into account the mileage of the copier as a whole.